If you smell gas or are worried about gas safety, call 0800 111 999 at any time of the day or night. Read more

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Pontefract.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is currently carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Anlaby.

-The ageing metal pipework is now being replaced by new, more durable, plastic pipes to ensure a safe and reliable supply of gas to customers now, while getting the network ready for the future.
+The ageing metal pipework is being upgraded to ensure a safe and reliable supply of gas to customers now while getting the network ready to transport alternative greener fuels in future.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.